When and how is a grant of restricted stock or RSUs taxed?

 The timing of taxation is different than that of stock options.
 You pay tax at the time the restrictions on the stock lapse.
 This occurs when you have satisfied the vesting requirements and are certain to receive the stock (i.e. there is no longer any risk of forfeiture).

 If you have restricted stock units, the taxation is similar, except you cannot make an 83(b) election (discussed below) to be taxed at grant.
 With RSUs you are taxed when the shares are delivered to you, which is almost always at vesting (some plans offer deferral of share delivery).
+The amount of taxable income and the withholding calculation are based on the stock's value when your company initiates the share-transfer process (usually the vesting date) and not when the stock appears in your brokerage account.
 For details, see the section on RSUs.

 Example: You receive 4,000 shares of restricted stock that vest at a rate of 25% a year.
 You do not pay for the grant.